Moonlighting (TV series): Format innovations

 The series was created by Glenn Gordon Caron, one of the producers of the similar Remington Steele, when he was approached by ABC executive Lewis H. Erlicht.
 Erlicht liked the work Caron had done on Taxi and Remington Steele and wanted a detective show featuring a major star in a leading role who would appeal to an upscale audience.
-Caron wanted to do a romance, to which Erlicht replied “I don’t care what it is, as long as it’s a detective show.”
+Caron wanted to do a romance, to which Erlicht replied, "I don't care what it is, as long as it's a detective show."

-The tone of the series was left up to the production staff, resulting in Moonlighting becoming one of the first successful TV "dramedies"— dramatic-comedy, a style of television and movies in which there is an equal or nearly equal balance of humor and serious content.
+The tone of the series was left up to the production staff, resulting in Moonlighting becoming one of the first successful TV "dramedies"— dramatic-comedy, a style of television and movies in which an equal or nearly equal balance of humor and serious content is used.
 The show made use of fast-paced, overlapping dialogue between the two leads, harking back to classic screwball comedy films such as those of director Howard Hawks.
 These innovative qualities resulted in its being nominated, for the first time in the 50-year history of the Directors Guild of America, for both Best Drama and Best Comedy in the same year (both in 1985 and 1986).

 Breaking the fourth wall

 Moonlighting frequently broke the fourth wall, with many episodes including dialogue that made direct references to the scriptwriters, the audience, the network, or the series itself.
 (For example, when a woman is trying to commit suicide by jumping into a bathtub with a television playing The Three Stooges, Addison says, "The Stooges?
 Are you nuts?
 The network'll never let you do that, lady!")

 Cold opens sometimes featured Shepherd and Willis (in character as Maddie Hayes and David Addison), other actors, viewers, or TV critics directly addressing the audience about the show's production itself.
-These cold opens were originally borne out of desperation as a way to fill air time, since the dialogue on the show was spoken so quickly and the producers needed something to fill the entire hour.
-In some episodes, the production crew and sets become involved in the plot.
+These cold opens were originally born out of desperation as a way to fill air time, since the dialogue on the show was spoken so quickly and the producers needed something to fill the entire hour.
+In some episodes, the production crew and sets became involved in the plot; in the final episode of the series, "Lunar Eclipse", Hayes and Addison find out that the show is being canceled, and the office set is dismantled around them as they argue with a producer.